Old Ordnance Survey Maps of London

 In 1894 this was still a largely rural area, and major features are St Mary's church, a stretch of the District line with Boston Road and South Ealing stations,

 a small stretch of Grand Junction Canal with Osterley Lock; Little Ealing, with Ealing Park convent, Ealing Cemetery, and the beginning of building nearby; Lammas Park and village area around St Mary's church.
-By 1934
+The later editions

-most of the map had been built up.
+show the area becoming increasingly built-up.
 Selected directory extracts are included on both maps.

 links up with Sheets 56 Ealing to the north, 69 Hanwell to the west,